NordicPlayground/Nordic-Thingy52-mesh-demo/README.md

 | ------ | ------ | ------- | ------------------------ |
 | 0x00   | 0x01   | 0x03    | 0x02 0x01 0x32 0xC8 0x00 |

-##### 5. Add/delete a specific Thingy node to/from a custom group
+##### 6. Add/delete a specific Thingy node to/from a custom group
-The setting in the current firmmware configs every nodes subscribe the LED status from the group address 0xCAFE, which is binded with client 0x000A.
+The setting in the current firmmware configures every nodes subscribe the LED status from the group address 0xCAFE, which is binded with client 0x000A.
 User can add specific nodes into another group which address is 0xCAFF and the binded client is 0x000B.

 To add node 4 into this custom group, the packets will be